 Aberdare National Park is one of those rare wildlife destinations in Kenya that makes you overlook all about its wildlife at least for the first few hours.
-At this park, visitors the best feeling of Kenya safaris and tours.
-The neighbouring scenery is so remarkable that you tend to miss yourself in those attractive waterfalls, mountain hills and thick rain forests.
+At this park, visitors get the best feeling of Kenya safaris and tours.
+The neighboring scenery is so remarkable that you tend to miss yourself in those attractive waterfalls, mountain hills and thick rain forests.
 And once you realise that the intact reason you’re visiting the park is for its wildlife, you can serve your eyes to erratic sightings of black leopards, rhinos and bongo antelopes.
 The park is perfect for hikers as the temperature tends to be cooler than many other places in Africa, hence making Aberdare the best destination for those looking for genuine wild life experiences.
-The best time to visit Aberdara is between the months of May to October.
+The best time to visit Aberdare is between the months of May to October.

 The park provides a home for elephants, black rhinos, leopards, spotted hyenas, olive baboons, black and white colobus monkeys, buffaloes, warthogs and bush bucks among others.
 Rare sightings include those of the Giant Forest hog, bongo, golden cat, serval cat, African wild cat, African civet cat and the blue duiker.
 Visitors can indulge in picnics, trout fishing in the rivers and camping in the moorlands.
 Bird viewing is rewarding, with over 250 species of birds in the park, including the Jackson’s Francolin, Sparrow hawks, goshawks, eagles, sun birds and plovers.

 How to get there